zoonderkins/blahdns/README.md

 * If you are developer using those services, both are blocked by default.
 `data.mob.com, google-analytics, googleadservices, amazon-adsystem, crashlytics.com analytics.yahoo, doubleclick.net, hm.baidu.com, etc.. `

+* Germany server certs expired at November 29, 2019

-* Germany and Japan server certs both renewed at August 2, 2019 🥳
+* Japan server certs both renewed at August 2, 2019

 * Japan & Germany server has been reinstall and Japan server updated to Vultr High frequency VPS for faster speed at August 2, 2019 🥳